AndreBarnard/C-Sharp-Helper-classes/README.md

 **********************************************************************************************************************************
 -RegexValidator.cs

-This helper calls has a set of existing regx validation standards that will assist with validations.
+This helper class has a set of existing regx validation standards that will assist with validations.

 List of preset regx